 I remember when I was the only person I knew who was excited about email.
 I would talk the head off of anyone who would listen.
 Many times to glazed-over eyes.
-In my small town, when I opened my Internet Studio in 1995, I was known as the “crazy internet lady”.
+In my small town, when I opened my Internet Studio in 1995, I was known as the “crazy internet lady.”
 Good times.

 Text, Email, Call or Meeting?

-Let’s walk through your options and considerations…
+Let’s walk through your options and considerations.

-Texting versus Email
+Texting Versus Email

 Even with email, you can only be effective to a point — and then it’s time to pick up the phone.

-Text or Email versus Phone
+Text or Email Versus Phone

 You’ll know what topics or situations this approach applies to.
 Just think about how you would want to be notified if the shoe was on the other foot.

-Text or Email versus In-Person Meeting
+Text or Email Versus In-Person Meeting

-Nothing matches an in-person meeting for important business topics and activities.
-Especially when it comes to building customer relationships.
-An in-person meeting is the primary venue to get to know each-other and begin to bond your two businesses.
+Primarily and most notably when it comes to building customer relationships.
+An in-person meeting where you can see their face, body language combined with a tone of voice is an opportunity to get to know each other and begin to bond your partnership.

 Think… Then Choose